rwndy/course-web-fullstack/modules/setup-1/README.md

 ## Personal Evaluation

-Before we go home, let's have some private 1-on-1 conversation to evaluate your progress.
-We're recommending this talk once a week.
+Before we go home, let's have some 1-by-1 conversation or presentation to evaluate your progress.
+We're recommending this talk every day.